rust-lang/rust/src/doc/trpl/method-syntax.md

 # Circle } }
 ```

 We just say we're returning a `Circle`.
-With this, we can grow a new circle
+With this method, we can grow a new
-that's twice as big as the old one.
+circle with an area that's 100 times larger than the old one.

 ## Static methods